ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 AWS_ACCESS_KEY_ID='<Session access key>' AWS_SECRET_ACCESS_KEY='<Session secret access key>' AWS_SESSION_TOKEN='<Session token></Session>' aws dynamodb scan --table-name Person --region eu-west-1
 ```

-Be sure to remove newlines from your session token or the command will fail.
+Be sure to remove newlines from your session token, or the command will fail.
 The output should be:

 ```bash
 {